PTM-POSE Reference#

 - ptm_pose.flanking_sequences.get_flanking_changes(ptm_coordinates, chromosome, strand, first_flank_region, spliced_region, second_flank_region, gene=None, dPSI=None, sig=None, event_id=None, flank_size=5, coordinate_type='hg38', lowercase_mod=True, order_by='Coordinates')[source]#

-Given flanking and spliced regions associated with a splice event, identify PTMs that have potential to have an altered flanking sequence depending on whether spliced region is included or excluded (if PTM is close to splice boundary).
+- Given flanking and spliced regions associated with a splice event, identify PTMs that have potential to have an altered flanking sequence depending on whether spliced region is included or excluded (if PTM is close to splice boundary).
 For these PTMs, extract the flanking sequences associated with the inclusion and exclusion cases and translate into amino acid sequences.
-If the PTM is not associated with a codon that codes for the expected amino acid, the PTM will be excluded from the results.
+If the PTM is not associated with a codon that codes for the expected amino acid, the PTM will be excluded from the results. - Important note: It is assumed that all region coordinates are based on a 1-based coordinate system, not 0-based, consistent with Ensembl.
+If using a 0-based system, please adjust the coordinates accordingly prior to running this function - Parameters:

 - ptm_coordinatespandas.DataFrame